grrrr/py/readme.txt

 Version history:

+0.2.2:
+- FIX: pyext._send(receiversym) sent an empty list to receiversym, now it sends a bang message (equivalent to pyext._send(receiversym,"bang",()) ).
+Thanks to Yvan Volochine for spotting that.

 0.2.1:
 - FIX: some simplifications in py and pyext
 - ADD: Python objects can be sent/received through outlets/inlets